-Because of the increasing demand of a comprehensive approach, YouthBuild Louisville is simultaneously a number of things:
+Because of the increasing demand for a comprehensive approach, YouthBuild Louisville is simultaneously a number of things:

 - Alternative school, in which young people earn their GEDs or high school diplomas by studying core academic areas full-time on alternate weeks.
 Classes are small, allowing one-on-one attention to students, and tutoring is available after hours.

 - Job training and pre-apprenticeship program, in which young people get close supervision and training in construction skills full-time on alternate weeks from qualified instructors.
-In spring 2015, YBL will offer four distinct career tracks: Construction, Certified Nursing Assistant (CNA), Urban Conservation Corps, and Culinary Arts.
+Since spring 2015, YBL has offered four distinct career tracks: Construction, Certified Nursing Assistant (CNA), IT, and Urban Conservation Corps.

 - Community service program, in which YBL students work toward 450 service hours and earn an AmeriCorps educational scholarship to apply toward higher education.
-Service projects not only promote a sense of stewardship to the Louisville community, but they also allow students to network with other organizations and individuals within the city and beyond.
-Service activities at YouthBuild Louisville include: construction and affordable housing, local food and nutrition, environmental sustainability, beautification projects, and art education, among others.
+Service projects not only promote a sense of stewardship to the Louisville community but also allow students to network with other organizations and individuals within the city and beyond.
+Service activities at YouthBuild Louisville include construction and affordable housing, local food and nutrition, environmental sustainability, beautification projects, and art education, among others.